CorrelateVisuals/GENERATIONS/README.md

 # GENERATIONS
-GENERATIONS is a civilization simulator build on top of CAPITAL Engine.
+GENERATIONS is an economical simulator build on top of CAPITAL Engine.
 A cross platform Vulkan engine, built for simulations and algorithms that benefit from parallel computing.
-Currently tested on Linux and Windows, keeping external libraries to a minimum.
-GLFW for platform agnostic window and input handeling, GLM for parallel computations.
+Tested on Linux and Windows, keeping external libraries to a minimum.
+Using GLFW for platform agnostic window and input handeling and GLM for convenient typedefs.

 Currently GENERATIONS is running ![Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).